emoncms/sync/readme.md

 ### Troubleshooting

-- Check that the $homedir setting is set appropriately on your emoncms installation
+- Check that the $homedir or $emoncms_dir setting is set appropriately on your emoncms installation
 - If your emoncms installation is in /var/www/html/emoncms, make a symlink to /var/www/emoncms as described above.

 To run the sync process manually: